Costa Rica qualify for 2022 World Cup in Qatar

 Their best performance came in 2014 when they reached the quarter-finals, finishing top of a group that included Uruguay, Italy and England, before beating Greece on penalties in the last 16 and losing in a shootout to the Netherlands.

-After finishing fourth in Concacaf qualifying, Costa Rica faced Oceania winners New Zealand with the one-leg match taking place at the Ahmad bin Ali Stadium in Al Rayyan, Qatar.
+After finishing fourth in Concacaf qualifying, Costa Rica faced Oceania winners New Zealand with their tie taking place at the Ahmad bin Ali Stadium in Al Rayyan, Qatar.

 New Zealand, ranked 101st in the world, had a good spell just after conceding the goal, but Alex Greive, Matthew Garbett and Newcastle striker Chris Wood all failed to convert chances from inside the penalty area.